-- Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions. - As a member of Blue KC Essential (PPO), you don't need to use a PCP to provide a referral.
+- Cardiologists care for patients with heart conditions. - Orthopedists care for patients with certain bone, joint, or muscle conditions. - As a member of Blue KC Simply Blue (PPO), you don't need to use a PCP to provide a referral.
 If you choose to use a PCP, your PCP will direct you to a network specialist or other healthcare provider or facility. - Some services require medical necessity determination before we can consider them for covered services.
-This process is called obtaining a Prior Authorization.
+This process is called obtaining a Prior Authorization (PA).
 Your physician should obtain this for you.
-Those services requiring Prior Authorization are noted in Chapter 4, Section 2.1 for your reference.
 If your doctor or provider is out-of-network, you may request a pre-visit coverage decision to ensure your service is medically necessary and will be approved.
 See Section 2.4, How to get care from out-of-network providers for more information. - Prior authorization may be needed for certain services (please see Chapter 4 or information which services require prior authorization).
 Authorization can be obtained from the plan.
 You or your provider, including a non-contracted provider, can ask the plan before a service is furnished whether the plan will cover it.
 You or your provider can request that this determination be in writing.
 This process is called an advanced determination.
 If we say we will not cover your services, you, or your provider, have the right to appeal our decision not to cover your care.
 Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) has more information about what to do if you want a coverage decision from us or want to appeal a decision we have already made. - If you do not have an advanced determination, authorization can also be obtained from a network provider who refers an enrollee to a specialist outside the plan's network for a service; only if the service provided is not explicitly always excluded from plan coverage as discussed in Chapter 4.